nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-Teaching Assistant’s Buddy (TAB) is a **desktop app for managing students, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
+Teaching Assistant’s Buddy (TAB) is a **desktop app for NUS Teaching Assistants to help them manage students, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, TAB can get your student management tasks done faster than traditional GUI apps.